puppetlabs/puppet-docs/source/guides/style_guide.markdown

 location" for each of these items.
 The word "may" should be interpreted as "If there are any X's they should be here".

 1. Should define the class and parameters
 2. Should validate any class parameters and fail catalog compilation if any parameters are invalid
 3. Should default any validated parameters to the most general case
 4. May declare local variables
 5. May declare relationships to other classes `Class['apache'] -> Class['local_yum']`
 6. May override resources
 7. May declare resource defaults
-8. May declare defined resource types
+8. May declare resources; resources of defined and custom types should go before those of core types
-9. May declare native types (Users, Groups, Services...)
-10. May declare other resources
-11. May declare Resource relationships inside of conditionals
+9. May declare resource relationships inside of conditionals

 The following example follows the recommended style: